-It is our goal to inspire, facilitate, engage in, and advocate for a shared vision of purposeful change that utilizes the digital tools of our students' futures to achieve personalized student learning.
+It is our mission to inspire, facilitate, engage in, and advocate for a shared vision of purposeful change that utilizes the digital tools of our students' futures to achieve personalized student learning.

 Q: How safe is my student while using technology at school?

-Q: Does my internet at home have any safeguards like the schools do?
+Q: Does my internet at home have any filters like the school's does?

 A: No. Personal home or residential networks do not automatically come with these safeguards from your Internet Service Provider.
 It's important for parents/guardians to understand exactly what that their child(ren) can access at home.
 Typically, when at home, children have wide open, unrestricted access to the internet.
 Ask your internet service provider about this if you have questions, utilize parental controls when you can, and closely monitor your students' online activities.